-The Offering

-Issuer Materialise NV

-ADSs offered:

-By Materialise NV ADSs

-By the selling shareholders ADSs

-ADSs to be outstanding immediately after this offering ADSs

-Ordinary shares to be outstanding immediately after this offering ordinary shares

-Over-allotment option ADSs

 The ADSs Each ADS represents one ordinary share.

 The depositary will hold the ordinary shares underlying your ADSs.
 You will have rights as provided in the deposit agreement.
 You may cancel your ADSs and withdraw the underlying ordinary shares.
 The depositary will charge you fees for, among other acts, any cancellation.
 In certain limited instances described in the deposit agreement, we may amend or terminate the deposit agreement without your consent.
-If you continue to hold your ADSs, you agree to be bound by the terms of the deposit agreement then in effect.
+If you continue to hold your ADSs, you agree to be bound by the terms of the deposit agreement then in

 To better understand the terms of the ADSs, you should carefully read "Description of American Depositary Shares" in this prospectus.
 You should also read the deposit agreement, which is an exhibit to the registration statement of which this prospectus forms a part.

-Depositary The Bank of New York Mellon

-Custodian ING Securities Services, Inc.
+Depositary The Bank of New York Mellon Custodian ING Securities Services, Inc.

-Use of proceeds We expect to receive total estimated net proceeds from this offering of approximately \$

-Dividend policy We have never declared or paid any cash dividends on our ordinary shares, and we have no present intention of declaring or paying any dividends in the foreseeable future.